Food price inflation sky-high, but easing

 No supermarket will be cheapest for everything in your weekly shop.

-With that in mind, it's worth comparing how much items cost at each of the UK's major supermarkets with a tool like this one from Latest Deals or this from Shelf Scraper.
+With that in mind, it's worth comparing how much items cost at each of the UK's major supermarkets with a tool like this one from Latest Deals.

 You can then select the basket of goods from the one that saves you most.
 It will also tell you when you can 'swap and save' on specific items.